shazow/dotfiles/README.md

 }
 ```

-Example: Find all source-ing in files that mention helpers.bash
+Example: Find all `source`-ing in files that mention `helpers.bash`

 ```
 $ gg "helpers.bash" "source"